garybm/Independent-Project-1/README.md

 ## Setup/Installation Requirements

--Open the following link in a browser https://github.com/garybm/Portafolio-Landing-Page
+-Open the following link in a browser https://garybm.github.io/Portafolio-Landing-Page/

 ## Known Bugs

 There are no known bugs.

-_{Let people know what to do if they run into any issues or have questions, ideas or concerns.
-Encourage them to contact you or make a contribution to the code.}_

 ## Technologies Used